linked-db/linked-ql/site/capabilities/live-queries.md

 * preserves ordering and LIMIT/OFFSET semantics;
 * exposes the final live state as `result.rows`.

-Compared to the default live view concept, custom event handling sits closer to the wire — meant for systems that need explicit control, like caches or replication layers.
+Compared to the default live view concept, custom event handling sits closer to the wire.

 ## Query Inheritance

-Live queries are efficient because LinkedQL does not treat each subscription as an isolated process.
+Live queries are highly efficient because LinkedQL does not treat each subscription as an isolated process.
 Instead, LinkedQL groups overlapping queries into a shared structure called a **query inheritance tree**.

 Example: